aarav177/newbie_demo/README.md

 # newbie_demo
-this is my first git repository author aarav
+this is my first git repository. author -- aarav